Thedongraphix/Edupay/README.md

 ## 🚀 **What is Edupay?**

 Edupay is a payment platform that helps schools, colleges, and universities accept stablecoin payments.
-Built for the **EDU Chain Hackathon**, our solution runs on EDU Chain's testnet, making school payments faster, cheaper, and available to everyone.
+Built for the **Base Batches Buildathon**, our solution runs on Base L2, making school payments faster, cheaper, and available to everyone.

 Stablecoins are digital currencies with steady value (like digital dollars), so schools don't have to worry about price swings that happen with other cryptocurrencies.